I often see "ppo" when people explain how much fragrance or other additives to use. What does "ppo" mean and how do I use it?

 The key difference between the two categories is less about the rinse-off or leave-on aspect and more about whether the product is likely to contact sensitive (genital, facial) or irritated (shaved) skin or to be inhaled.
 Category 9 products are ones that could have a direct entrance into the body through damaged or sensitive skin or via the respiratory system.

 A fragrance has a recommended IFRA Category 9 (soap) usage rate of 8%.
-Does this mean 8% ppo or 8% of the total soap weight?
+Does this mean 8% of the total fat weight or 8% of the total soap weight?

-Within the handcrafted soap making community, ingredients are often measured on the basis of "ppo".
+Within the handcrafted soap making community, ingredients are often measured on the basis of "ppo" -- in other words based on the weight of fat in a soap batch.
 I think the reason why soap makers use this basis is because bar soap loses water due to evaporation, while the weight of fat in the soap remains a constant.

 Pretty much everyone else in the cosmetics world measures ingredients as a percentage of the total weight of finished product.
 The IFRA guidelines are on this basis.